ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 x &&= 1
 ```

+The second operand is evaluated only if the first operand evaluates to true (nonzero).
+This evaluation eliminates needless evaluation of the second operand when the logical AND expression is false.

 # <a name="booleanorandassign"></a>Logical OR and Assign Operator (\|\|=)

 Performs a logical OR operation and assigns the result to a variable.